What luck that brought us all together at this wonderful organization in Sogakope, Ghana!

 When Ghana emerged as my dream destination a few months ago, I joined the Couchsurfing.org “Ghana” group.
 (Tip: Do this on CS before going to a new place!)

 Almost instantly, I received a dozen welcoming messages from various people and organizations in Ghana who were eager to have visitors and volunteers.
-One emerged as the most interesting and the most committed to forming a partnership: John, from Youth Creating Change (YCC), pictured in the red shirt to the left.
+One emerged as the most interesting and the most committed to forming a partnership: John, from Youth Creating Change (YCC), pictured in the red shirt above.

 As my email correspondence with John continued and my desire to volunteer at YCC grew, I sent a request to John for the contact information of former volunteers.
 (Tip: this is oh so helpful in making you feel informed before crossing oceans for a job!)